stachenov/flakardia/README.md

 - Load flashcards from text files (a flashcard is just a pair of any phrases).
 - Display the list of files in your flashcard library (any folder you choose).
 - Display the list of flashcards from a selected file or folder.
-- Run a lesson on up to 30 flashcards in one go, repeating them again and again until you get them all right.
+- Run a lesson on up to 1000 (30 by default) flashcards in one go, repeating them again and again until you get them all right.
 - Keep track of when you learned a word the last time and how mistakes you made, to use this information to select flashcards for next lessons.
 - Detect the system theme on startup and try to follow it (four themes are supported: dark, light, dark high contrast and light high contrast).
 - Change the app font.